§ 3401 Determination and collection of special assessment.

 (1) Ten percent of the total amount collected retained by the Division of Unemployment Insurance for costs associated with the collection of the tax.

 b.
 Of this 25 percent sum, not more than $100,000 shall be allocated for subgrants to fund career training for state employees.
-Appropriate regulations for the granting of these funds shall be developed by the Division of Small Business, Development and Tourism, in cooperation with the Secretary of the Department of Human Resources and a representative of a public employees' union representing state employees.
+Appropriate regulations for the granting of these funds shall be developed by the Division of Small Business, in cooperation with the Secretary of the Department of Human Resources and a representative of a public employees' union representing state employees.

 (3)a.
 Seventy-five percent of the funds remaining after the cost of collecting the tax has been deducted to a special fund to be administered by the Delaware Private Industry Council, Inc., to be awarded to appropriate subgrantees to provide for services to dislocated workers, to assist in school-to-work transition activities and to underwrite such other innovative training programs as the Council may approve, under regulations promulgated by the Council in coordination with the Department of Labor.